KEYNOTE ADDRESS OF ASIWAJU ADEGBOYEGA AWOMOLO, SAN AT THE NIGERIAN BAR ASSOCIATION, ABUJA BRANCH (UNITY BAR) 2024 LAW WEEK

 The interpretation of civil and political rights by courts can incorporate pertinent socio-economic rights, even though a constitutional change is required to make socio-economic rights enforceable rights.

 A sufficient standard of living, for instance, might be considered part of the right to human dignity and the right to health.
 India has a number of activist cases that highlight the significance of integrating education within the right to life, like Olga Tellis v.
-Bombay Municipal Corporation
+Bombay Municipal Corporation and Mohini Jain v.
+State of Karnataka.

 The African Charter on Human and Peoples’ Rights, which covers socio-economic rights, in my humble view, is an instrument that encourages Nigeria’s activism.
 Because socio-economic rights are inextricably linked to civil and political rights, the Charter does not distinguish between the two.